SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Upgrading/modifying the VMR cluster

-To upgrade/modify the VMR cluster make the required modifications to the chart in the `solace-kubernetes-quickstart/solace` directory as described next then run the `helm` tool from here.
+To upgrade/modify the VMR cluster, make the required modifications to the chart in the `solace-kubernetes-quickstart/solace` directory as described next then run the `helm` tool from here.
 When passing multiple `-f <values-file>` to helm, the override priority will be given to the last (right-most) file specified.

 To **upgrade** the version of SolOS VMR software running within a Kubernetes cluster: